Ziya Meral: Education

 He holds a 1st Class BA Hons from Brunel University in London, M.Div. from International School of Theology in the Philippines, MSc in sociology from the London School of Economics and a Ph.D. in political science at the University of Cambridge.

 Media

-He is a frequent commentator in international and British media, including live interviews on Al Jazeera, BBC World, France 24; BBC World Service radio programs including Europe Today, BBC Radio's the Today Programme.
-He has been cited by various British and international newspapers on developments in Turkey and Middle East, including the New York Times, the Financial Times, the Atlantic, the Sunday Times, the Daily Telegraph.
+He is a frequent commentator in international and British media, including live interviews on Al Jazeera, BBC News, BBC World, France 24 and BBC Radio's the Today Programme.
+He has been cited by various British and international newspapers on developments in Turkey and Middle East, including the New York Times, the Financial Times, the Atlantic, the Sunday Times, the Daily Telegraph, the CNN, the National Geographic, the Times.